terrylinooo/cache-master/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/cache-master` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the Mynote Admin menu in Plugins and set your options.
+3. Go to the Cache Master menu in Plugins and set your options.

 == Features ==